 The student Philosophy Club hosts a variety of activities during the year, including talks by professional philosophers, chats over coffee and occasional social events with departmental faculty.
-The co-presidents of the club are Christopher Becker and Jared Sanborn, and the faculty adviser is Dr. Stephen Puryear.
+The president of the club is Cory Volk, and the faculty adviser is Dr. Stephen Puryear.

 The Department is pleased to host a number of public lectures in philosophy and related fields in two lecture series: the Philosophy Colloquium Series and the Logic and Cognitive Science Lecture Series (formerly the Cognitive Science Lecture Series).
 These are sometimes co-hosted by the Philosophy Club.
 All are welcome.

 Unless otherwise indicated, lectures listed below are in the Philosophy Colloquium Series.

 John W. Carroll (NC State), "Becoming Humean," 4:30 p.m., Thursday, September 1, 2016, Withers Hall, Room 331

 Philip Kitcher (Columbia University) is visiting NC State as a Phi Beta Kappa Fellow on October 13-14.
 He will give a public lecture on "Progress in the Sciences and the Arts" on the afternoon of Thursday, October 13 (further details to be determined).

 Béatrice Longuenesse (New York University), 4:30 p.m., Thursday, October 27, 2016, Withers Hall, Room 331, further details to be determined

 Unless otherwise indicated, lectures listed below were in the Philosophy Colloquium Series.